BirthdayResearch/jellyfishsdk/packages/api-core/README.md

 ## Development

-`JellyfishClient` being an abstract class allows the ability to adapt to any protocol when introduced (e.g. ws, https) while being simple to use.
+`ApiClient` being an abstract class allows the ability to adapt to any protocol when introduced (e.g. ws, https) while being simple to use.
 This implementation structure can be observed in ContainerAdapterClient where it is used to test api-core implementations.